Dearest little sister,

 “Dadburned bossy woman,” he said.
 “The way she’s taken to givin’ orders, you’d a-think she was plannin’ on stayin’ fer a spell.”

-At the thought, a sudden wide grin spread and softened his grizzled features, and his step quickened to do her bidding.
+At the thought, a sudden wide grin softened his grizzled features, and his step quickened to do her bidding.

 Sonnie eyed the interior of the small stagecoach with admiration, noting the tufted leather seats and gleaming wood.
 The exterior sported a coat of black and gold paint; even the wheels were trimmed in matching hues.
 In her time away from the Rocking M, she’d been exposed to various displays of wealth and luxury, and this coach, obviously new, ranked among the finest she’d seen.